 Sometimes diagnosed with borderline personality disorder experience extreme swings in their emotions, see the world in black-and-white shades, and seem to jump from one crisis to another.
 Because few people understand such reactions, most of all their own family and a childhood that emphasized invalidation, they do not have any methods for coping with these sudden, intense surges of emotions.
 DBT is a method for teaching skills that will help this task.

 DBT has also shown effectiveness for Substance Abusers, which incorporates concepts and modalities designed to promote abstinence and reduce the length and adverse impact of relapses.
 Dialectical abstinence, “clear mind,” and attachment strategies.
 Several randomized clinical trials have found that DBT for Substance Abusers decreased substance abuse in patients with a borderline personality disorder.
 The treatment also may be helpful for patients who have other severe disorders co-occurring with SUDs or who have not responded to other evidence-based SUD therapies.

 The Master Center offers weekly DBT Group Therapy sessions, following an 8-week format, during which people learn skills from one of four different modules: interpersonal effectiveness, distress tolerance/reality acceptance skills, emotion regulation, and mindfulness skills.

 EMDR (Eye Movement Desensitization and Reprocessing)

-The use of EMDR in addiction treatment results in the fact that a lot of addiction is tied to a past trauma.
-The belief is by treating this trauma, the person suffering from addiction will have less of a compulsion towards substances.
+The use of EMDR in addiction treatment results in a lot of addiction is tied to a past trauma.
+The belief is by treating this trauma, the person suffering from addiction will have less compulsion towards substances.

 Therapists at the Master Center approach a patient’s addiction from a trauma-informed perspective.
-This allows them to examine each case as an individual and look at the root cause and contributing factors to each person’s addiction.
+This allows them to examine each case individually and look at the root cause and contributing factors to each person’s addiction.
 Because of this, EMDR can play a central role in addiction treatment.